OM Malawi’s Chiyembekezo School is giving out goats.

 In an effort to provide holistic ministry to their students, the teachers at OM Malawi’s Chiyembekezo School are taking initiative to invest in the family lives of the children who come for lessons each day.

-OM Malawi has a vision to provide education for the poorest members of the Yao community, a largely unreached people group that has migrated from Mozambique over the past centuries.
+OM Malawi has a vision to provide quality education.
 Chiyembekezo hosts more than 100 children from preschool to standard grade three.
 All of them come from families that cannot afford even reduced school fees.
-And while OM Malawi field leaders Div and Eleanor du Plessis see the school as an opportunity to transform the next generation of Yao, they are also seeking to make a more immediate difference in the students’ lives.
+And while OM Malawi field leaders Div and Eleanor du Plessis see the school as an opportunity to transform the next generation, they are also seeking to make a more immediate difference in the students’ lives.

 Enter the goats.

 Catherine Phiri, a teacher at Chiyembekezo since it opened in 2013, leads the goat project, an initiative usually associated with businessmen in the missions world.
 The idea is familiar: lend out a female goat to someone in need, and in one year, receive a young female goat in return to give to someone else.